-Kigali Amendment.
-The future of HFC emissions was changed by the Montreal Protocol with the adoption of the Kigali Amendment in 2016.
-The amendment requires a phasedown of the global production and consumption of high-GWP HFCs by more than 80 percent (in CO2-equivalent) from the baseline level over the next 30 years.
-The phasedown schedule accommodates the concerns and interests of developed and developing countries, including those with high ambient temperatures.
+duction and consumption of high-GWP HFCs by more than 80% (in CO2-equivalent) from the baseline level over the next 30 years.
+The phasedown schedule accommodates the concerns and interests of developed and developing countries, including those with high ambient temperatures that are likely going to have future increased demand for the use of air-conditioners.
 The Kigali Amendment entered into force on 1 January 2019.
-Figure Q19-1 shows how the Amendment dramatically reduces projected emissions of HFCs in the coming decades.
-The emissions of HFCs that are avoided by 2100 total about 420 gigatonnes $CO_2$ -equivalent, which is more than 10 years of present-day annual emissions of $CO_2$ due to human activities.
+Figure Q19-1 shows how the amendment provisions dramatically reduce projected emissions of HFCs in the coming decades.
+The emissions of HFCs that are avoided by 2100 total about 420 gigatonnes CO2-equivalent, which is more than 10 years of present-day annual emissions of CO_2 due to human activities.

 Expanding climate protection.
 The Kigali Amendment substantially expands the protection of climate afforded by the Montreal Protocol (see Q18).
-With full implementation of the Amendment, annual global emissions of HFCs reach their peak value before 2040 (see Figure Q19-1).
-Without the Amendment, yearly emissions increase until market saturation is reached in the second half of the century, at a value of about 10 gigatonnes CO2-equivalent per year, nearly five times more than the
+With full implementation of the amendment, annual global emissions of HFCs reach their peak value before 2040 (see Figure Q19-1).
+Without the amendment, yearly emissions are projected to increase until market saturation is reached in the second half of the century, at a value of about 10 gigatonnes CO2-equivalent per year, nearly five times more than the emission peak under the amendment.
+Furthermore, as shown in Figure Q19-2, the long-term radiative forcing of climate, which is proportional to atmospheric abundances, is substantially reduced.
+Without the amendment, projected radiative forcing from HFCs increases throughout this century, reaching a value of about 0.6 W/m2 in 2100.
+In this scenario, radiative forcing due to HFCs by the end of the century exceeds that of nitrous oxide and rivals that of methane.
+With the amendment, the radiative forcing of climate by HFCs reaches a peak value before 2050 and gradually decreases to about 0.07 W/m2 in 2100.
+The ranges of radiative forcing values for meth-

 Figure Q19-2.
 Kigali Amendment Climate Protection.
 The successful implementation of the Kigali Amendment will enhance the protection to Earth's climate afforded by the Montreal Protocol.
-The panels display the $CO_2$ -equivalent emissions (left), radiative forcing (middle) and surface temperatures (right) for HFC emission scenarios without (blue shaded regions) and with (orange lines) the implementation of the Kigali Amendment and national regulations.
-Emissions of HFCs up to 2013 are derived from atmospheric observations; emissions from 2014 to 2100 are based upon a projection of current production and consumption patterns and future economic growth.
-All emissions are weighted by the GWP of each compound ( $CO_2$ -equivalent emissions).
+The panels display the CO_2 -equivalent emissions (left), radiative forcing (middle) and surface temperatures (right) for HFC emission scenarios without (blue shaded regions) and with (gold lines) the implementation of the Kigali Amendment and national regulations.
+Historical emissions of HFCs are derived from atmospheric observations.
+Emissions for latter years are based upon projections of production and consumption patterns as well as future economic growth.
+All emissions are weighted by the 100-yr GWP of each compound (CO_2 -equivalent emissions).
 Emissions of HFC-23 are excluded.
 The emission projections without the Kigali Amendment and national regulations are based on lower and upper ranges of projected HFC consumption.
 The increases in global mean surface temperature from HFC emissions are shown beginning in year 2000.
-For comparison, the radiative forcing and surface temperature increases are shown for methane ( $CH_4$ ) and nitrous oxide ( $N_2O$ ) in the middle and right panel margins, respectively, for year 2100 based on accumulated emissions since 1750.
-Compliance with the Kigali Amendment has the potential to avoid a 0.2 to 0.4°C rise in global surface temperature over this century due to restrictions on the future emission of high-GWP HFCs.
-An even larger climate benefit can be realized if the energy efficiency performance of new and replacement refrigeration and air conditioning equipment using low-GWP refrigerants is optimized.
+For comparison, the radiative forcing and surface temperature increases are shown for methane (CH_4) and nitrous oxide (N_2O) in the middle and right panel margins, respectively, for year 2100 based on accumulated emissions since 1750.
+Compliance with the Kigali Amendment has the potential to avoid a 0.3 to 0.5°C rise in global surface temperature over this century due to restrictions on the future emission of high-GWP HFCs.

-(A gigatonne = 1 billion ( $10^9$ ) metric tons = 1 trillion ( $10^{12}$ ) kilograms.
-The CO2-equivalent emission unit means release of a GHG would result in the same amount of radiative forcing of climate as release of the same mass of CO2, over a 100-year time interval.
-The end of century values for CH4 and N2O are based upon the Representative Concentration Pathway (RCP) 2.6 (lower limit) and 8.5 (upper limit) scenarios.)
+(A gigatonne = 1 billion (10^9) metric tons = 1 trillion (10^{12}) kilograms.
+The end of century values for CH4 and N2O are based upon the Shared Socioeconomic Pathway (SSP) SSP1-2.6 (lower limit) and SSP3-7.0 (upper limit) scenarios.)